 Amy Bright Unfried's work is cast in limited editions in bronze at an art foundry.
 Bronze appeals to the artist on many levels.

-Patina, the surface color treatment of a bronze sculpture, derives from a chemical change in the surface of the bronze which is created by the application of particular chemical solutions to the bronze along with the catalyst of heat.
+Patina, the surface color treatment of a bronze sculpture, derives from a chemical change in the surface of the bronze which is created by the application of particular chemical solutions to the bronze while it is heated with an acetylene torch.

 Different chemicals produce different colors; the easiest and most common colors are brown, green, and black, but an astonishing variety of shades, combinations and layering can be achieved by a foundry's skilled patina artists.

 Amy Bright Unfried often combines different colors in a single piece for a polychrome effect; for example, in her "Flora," "Pomona," and "Quiet" the female figures wear dresses of green and their skin and hair are shades of brown and black.
 Her “Ruins” series employ grays and browns to suggest aged walls, and bright jewel-tone paint for the birds.

 This permits the creation of compositions in bronze which would be impossible in media such as stone, wood or terra cotta - compositions involving cantilevering or balancing of larger forms on a smaller base, or very thin passages such as drapery that does not cover a larger form.

 Some of Amy Bright Unfried's sculpture of which this is true are figurative pieces such as "Annunciation," "Dreamer" and "Robert, a Dancer," as well as her many trees with birds and her Moebius strip pieces, none of which could be achieved in media other than bronze.

 Since 2001 I have worked with Art Castings of Montana, in Belgrade, MT.
 The kinds of non-traditional work I have been making for the past fifteen years or so has presented challenges to them as to how to have a successful casting from the natural materials I have brought to them for casting.